jgato/jgato/random_docs/Openshift Interacting with Catalog.md

 sriov-network-operator  stable   sriov-network-operator.4.10.0-202204211158
 ```

+This previous query returns, only, the HEAD (last version) of each operator in each channel.

 You can extend the search of an specific operator and a concrete channel to get all the available versions

 ```bash